scottandrewlepera/cv/README.md

 #### Notable work

 * Led integration of Sun Newspapers content into the Cleveland Live website following the acquisition of Sun by the Cleveland Plain Dealer
-* Designed and implemented of special editorial sections: holidays, teen interests, sports, and more
+* Designed and built special editorial sections: holidays, teen interests, sports, and more
-* Designed and implemented of interactive projects using Adobe Flash and dynamic HTML
+* Designed and built interactive projects using Adobe Flash and dynamic HTML

 ### Other work